 The chart below represents the distribution of filename extensions on email attachments that reached users in SEG-protected environments in Q3.
 PDF attachments remained the top extension analyzed, and saw another large increase compared to the previous quarter, growing by approximately 7% and now making up over 48%.
 This continues to be more than the combined percentage of the next two extensions, .html and .htm, which together make up 36%.
 These file extensions are more commonly associated with credential phishing attacks, and delivery of QakBot in late Q3.

 Office files like .docx, .xlsx, and .doc continue to be top 10 file extensions on phishing email attachments.
-These files are used for a variety of purposes such as delivering credential phishing, malicious Office macros, and exploit vulnerabilities.
+These files are used for a variety of purposes such as delivering credential phishing, malicious Office macros, and exploiting vulnerabilities.
 Notably, the .xls and .lz extensions disappeared from the Top 10, being replaced by .shtml and .rpmsg, while several other extensions switched positions due to changes in volume.

 Command and Control Server Locations

-Tracking Command and Control (C2) servers provides insight into a range of malicious cyber activities across the globe.
-These C2 nodes can deliver phishing campaigns or command malware, and often receive information and exfiltrated data from infected hosts.
+Tracking Command and Control (C2) servers provide insight into a range of malicious cyber activities across the globe.
+These C2 nodes can deliver phishing campaigns or command malware and often receive information and exfiltrated data from infected hosts.
 The top five locations for this quarter were very similar to that of Q2, except that servers in Great Britain increased in usage to replace the usage of servers in the Netherlands.
 The other four countries remained the same and even held similar percentages with a slight increase in usage.
-These statistics do not directly correlate with the full range of infrastructure threat actors use, and they should only be interpreted as C2 locations, rather than where operations originate
+These statistics do not directly correlate with the full range of infrastructure threat actors use, and they should only be interpreted as C2 locations, rather than where operations originate.

 Finished Intelligence: Topics and Trends